jasmine/jasmine.github.io/_faq/general/002_versions.md

 of `jasmine-core` for you, or you can specify a version by adding it as a direct dependency of your package.

-Jasmine generally treats loss of support for a browser, Node version, Ruby version, or Python version as a breaking change requiring a major version number change.
-The exceptions to this are language versions that are past end of life and browsers that we can no longer install locally and/or test against in our CI builds.
+Jasmine generally avoids dropping support for browser or Node versions except in major releases.
+The exceptions to this are Node versions that are past end of life, browsers that we can no longer install locally and/or test against in our CI builds, browsers that no longer receive security updates, and browsers that only run on operating systems that no longer receive security updates.
 We'll make reasonable efforts to keep Jasmine working in those environments but won't necessarily do a major release if they break.